-Some great reasons to study math at Connecticut College
+Some compelling reasons to study mathematics at Connecticut College

-Interdisciplinary Focus - Many mathematics majors complete a second major or minor in fields such as economics, physics, computer science and education; others participate in the centers and study abroad programs.
+Interdisciplinary focus: Many mathematics majors often complete a second major or minor in fields such as economics, physics, computer science and education; others participate in the centers and study abroad programs.

-Bright Futures - Our graduates go on to careers in scientific laboratories, computer firms, financial companies, public school education and higher education.
-Others enter graduate programs in fields like mathematics, chemistry and education.
+Promising futures: Our graduates pursue careers in scientific laboratories, computer firms, financial companies, public school education, and higher education.
+Others enter graduate programs in fields such as mathematics, statistics, chemistry, and education.

 Stacey Lion, Department Assistant